wohaco/despace/vega_1_2.md

 <p style="page-break-after:always"> </p>

 ## Mission
-The Vega spacecraft were created as part of the international Venus-Halley project and are intended for research in the flyby approach of Venus and Halley's comet.
-Created two identical spacecraft Vega 1 and Vega 2, which increases the reliability of the mission and allows you to explore the various areas of Venus and Halley's comet at different distances from the Sun.
+The Vega spacecraft were created as part of the international Venus-Halley project and are intended for research in the flyby approach of Venus and Halley’s comet.
+Created two identical spacecraft Vega 1 and Vega 2, which increases the reliability of the mission and allows you to explore the various areas of Venus and Halley’s comet at different distances from the Sun.

-In 1985 − 1986, there was a unique opportunity to combine a flight to Halley's comet with a flyby of Venus and put the spacecraft on the trajectory of a flight to Halley's comet as a result of [a gravitational maneuver](gravass.md).
+In 1985 − 1986, there was a unique opportunity to combine a flight to Halley’s comet with a flyby of Venus and put the spacecraft on the trajectory of a flight to Halley’s comet as a result of [a gravitational maneuver](gravass.md).

 The spacecraft that is being launched on a flight path to Venus, by its design, consists of two parts: the lander and the flyby.
-The lander is designed to explore Venus, and the flyby is designed to explore Halley's comet.
+The lander is designed to explore Venus, and the flyby is designed to explore Halley’s comet.
 This scheme is implemented in the international project «Venus-Halley», developed by the USSR on a broad international basis.

 **Lander operation**
-During the descent of the lander, the characteristics of the cloud layer ([EVN-018](venus.md)) and atmospheric chemistry ([EVN-077](venus.md)) were measured.
-The concentration of sulfuric acid aerosol in clouds was measured ([EVN-009](venus.md)), the presence of sulfur, chlorine, and probably phosphorus was detected.
+During the descent of the lander, the characteristics of the cloud layer ([EVN‑018](venus.md)) and atmospheric chemistry ([EVN‑077](venus.md)) were measured.
+The concentration of sulfuric acid aerosol in clouds was measured ([EVN‑009](venus.md)), the presence of sulfur, chlorine, and probably phosphorus was detected.

 The lander made a soft landing on the night side of Venus in the area of the plain of the Mermaid, at points 8°06' North latitude, 175°51' East longitude (Vega 1) and 7°08' South latitude, 117°40' East longitude (Vega 2).
 During the descent in the atmosphere, the equipment of the first lander, intended for research on the surface, turned on abnormally.
-The second lander successfully completed the surface research program ([EVN-006] (venus.md)), the signal transmission lasted 56 minutes.
+The second lander successfully completed the surface research program ([EVN‑006] (venus.md)), the signal transmission lasted 56 minutes.

-The Vega 2 lander landed in a high-altitude area, where soil sampling and measurements of the X-ray fluorescence spectra of the Venusian rock were performed ([EVN-062](venus.md)).
+The Vega 2 lander landed in a high-altitude area, where soil sampling and measurements of the X-ray fluorescence spectra of the Venusian rock were performed ([EVN‑062](venus.md)).

 The gamma-ray spectrometers of both landers, designed to measure the content of uranium, thorium and potassium in Venusian rocks, started working during the descent of the lander at an altitude of 25 km and functioned until the end of their functioning.
-Rocks with relatively low levels of natural radioactive elements were found at both points where the lander landed ([EVN-026](venus.md)).
+Rocks with relatively low levels of natural radioactive elements were found at both points where the lander landed ([EVN‑026](venus.md)).

 **Operation of aerostats**

 The aerostats were pulled out of their compartments in the landers at an altitude of about 60 km using secondary parachutes.
 After descending to an altitude of about 50 km, the ballast was dropped, and the aerostats began to rise.
-They soon reached a stable altitude and began to drift in the planet's atmosphere at an altitude of 53 − 55 km (the most active layer of the three-layer system of Venusian clouds), making measurements ([EVN‑003](venus.md)) of meteorological parameters ([EVN-074](venus.md)).
+They soon reached a stable altitude and began to drift in the planet’s atmosphere at an altitude of 53 − 55 km (the most active layer of the three-layer system of Venusian clouds), making measurements ([EVN‑003](venus.md)) of meteorological parameters ([EVN‑074](venus.md)).

-This cloud layer is the densest in the atmosphere of Venus, and it was assumed that the super rotation of the atmosphere of Venus should be most clearly manifested in it ([EVN-034](venus.md)).
-Aerostats measured along the flight path temperature, pressure, and vertical wind gusts ([EVN-011](venus.md)), range of visibility in clouds, average illumination ([EVN-013](venus.md)), tracked the glow on the night side ([EVN-008](venus.md)) and the presence of lightning flashes ([EVN-012](venus.md)).
+This cloud layer is the densest in the atmosphere of Venus, and it was assumed that the super rotation of the atmosphere of Venus should be most clearly manifested in it ([EVN‑034](venus.md)).
+Aerostats measured along the flight path temperature, pressure, and vertical wind gusts ([EVN‑011](venus.md)), range of visibility in clouds, average illumination ([EVN‑013](venus.md)), tracked the glow on the night side ([EVN‑008](venus.md)) and the presence of lightning flashes ([EVN‑012](venus.md)).
 The first aerostat drifted along the equator in the Northern hemisphere, the second − in the southern hemisphere.
 The aerostats operated for 46 hours and 30 minutes each, at an altitude of 53 − 55 km, until the transmission of information stopped due to the depletion of the onboard power source.

 These aerostats showed the presence of very active processes in the cloud layer of Venus, characterized by powerful updraft and downdraft.

-**Studying Halley's comet**
+**Studying Halley’s comet**

-The difficulty was that it was impossible to calculate the comet's trajectory with the necessary accuracy in advance.
-For ground-based astrometric support in the USSR was developed and implemented program SoProG (Soviet Program of studies of Halley's comet).
-Clarification of the comet's orbit continued until the passage of both Vega past its core.
+The difficulty was that it was impossible to calculate the comet’s trajectory with the necessary accuracy in advance.
+For ground-based astrometric support in the USSR was developed and implemented program SoProG (Soviet Program of studies of Halley’s comet).
+Clarification of the comet’s orbit continued until the passage of both Vega past its core.

-On March 6 and 9, 1986, Vega 1 and 2 passed at a distance of 8 890 and 8 030 km from the comet's core.
+On March 6 and 9, 1986, Vega 1 and 2 passed at a distance of 8 890 and 8 030 km from the comet’s core.

 On March 4, the transfer of images began.
-Vega 1 and 2 transmitted ~1 500 images of the inner regions of Halley's comet, including ~70 images of its core, information about the dust situation inside the comet, plasma characteristics, measured the rate of ice evaporation, and other data.
+Vega 1 and 2 transmitted ~1 500 images of the inner regions of Halley’s comet, including ~70 images of its core, information about the dust situation inside the comet, plasma characteristics, measured the rate of ice evaporation, and other data.
 In addition, Vega 1 and Vega 2 found the presence of complex organic molecules.